Karawaci, Tangerang

 This district formed part of the particuliere landerij, or private domain, of the Oey family of Karawatji, part of the 'Cabang Atas' landowning gentry of colonial Java.
 Oey Djie San, head of the family at the turn of the century, served as Kapitein der Chinezen of Tangerang.

-The district is subdivided into 16 administrative villages (kelurahan).
+Communities

+Karawaci District is sub-divided into sixteen urban communities (kelurahan), listed below with their areas and their officially-estimated populations as at mid 2022, together with their postcodes.

+Notes: (a) comprising 96,869 males and 95,750 females.